FAQs & Resources for Test Prep

 -

-Most college admissions departments accept a student’s “Single Best” score — their best overall Composite on ACT or SAT.
+Most college admissions departments accept a student’s “Single Best” score — their best overall Composite on SAT or ACT.
 Many colleges “Superscore,” which means that a student can submit two tests (SAT) or three tests (ACT) on which they have earned top individual section scores.
+(Note: the the SAT has 2 sections; the ACT has 3 sections.)
 The school will then cherry-pick those top section scores to make a Superscore Composite.

 Performance Coaching & Test Stress